Step 1. Enable Access to Cloud Storage

 2. Open the Settings/Help page.

-After you specify, or correct, the credentials information, the Storage tab will show a list of the buckets to which the ChaosSearch role has been granted read access for indexing.
+After you specify, or correct, the credentials information, the Storage tab will update the list of buckets to which the ChaosSearch role has been granted read access for indexing.
+If an expected bucket is missing, you can try to import it to add it to the list.
 If there is still an issue with buckets that are missing or that you cannot access, see Configure Cloud Storage Access for details about the cloud access policies recommended for the cloud environments.

 Bucket Access